alhanster/ancestral_diversity/README.md

 Figure4_LOF.R computes LOF O/E and LOF FDR in UKB cohorts.
 Logistic Regression is performed to evaluate how LOF O/E and LOF FDR can be used to determine genes in disease implicated gene lists.
 DeLong test is used to determine whether difference between AUC values are statistically significant.  <br>

+# Scripts

+GeneList_VariantAnnotations.R includes variant annotations and pulls gene lists.

+UKB_RVIS.R and gnomAD_RVIS.R include functions for calculating RVIS, logistic regression, and DeLong test.
+It also includes a function for graphing Figure 1 from our paper.

+UKB_MTR.R and UKB_LOF.R include functions for logistic regression and DeLong test.
+It also includes a function for graphing Figure 2 and Figure 4 from our paper.